k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

   There are 3 possible scenarios for handling masking:

-  * When the TDM task is for synthetic data creation, masking is always enabled.
+  * When the TDM task clones an entity, masking is always enabled.
-  * When the TDM task is for Data Flux, masking is always disabled.
+  * When the TDM task loads a data version, masking is always disabled.
   * In all other scenarios, masking behavior depends on the MASK_FLAG settings.

-* Note that TDM 7.3 creates only **one LUI instance for all clones** when executing a task with a **Synthetic** selection method (entity cloning).
-Add a masking on both processes (LUI Sync and Load flows) in order to get different data in the masked fields on each clone.
+* Note that from TDM 7.3 and onwards, the task that clones an entity creates only **one LUI instance for all clones**.
+Therefore, you must add masking on both processes (LUI Sync and Load flows) in order to get different data in the masked fields on each clone.

 [Click here to learn how to use Masking Actors](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md#).